bitlaexchange/bit.la/README.md

 # Is there a website?
 * http://bit.la/ is the only official website.
 Beware of phishing pages offering tokens in exchange for private keys.
 # Is there a Discord/Telegram server?
-* We dont have yet any Discord/Telegram ,please follow us on Twitter https://twitter.com/bitlaexchange
+* We already have an Telegram but will be disclosed at a time to all our Twitter followers,please follow us on Twitter https://twitter.com/bitlaexchange to receive last news about Bit.la
 # Is there a Twitter account ?
-* The only twitter account we use is https://twitter.com/bitlaexchange
+* The only twitter account we use is https://twitter.com/bitlaexchange so Beware of Scams !